Coolbylaki/AdventOfCode2022/README.md

 ## Day 2:
 + For the first part all we had to do is check for all cases and accumulate total points.
 + For the second part it's exactly the same thing just different point count in each case.
+## Day 3:
++ For the first part first we had to divide every single rucksack into two list of halves.
+From there we had to iterate over every character of the word and find corresponding priority score number.